 Service System Project

 The Service System Project was created to take an overall view at how to improve local services and address some of the long-standing challenges in service delivery.
 All of the information published by World Services about this project is available from links on this page, or one of the archive pages listed below.

 As always, we continue to welcome your ideas about how to improve our service delivery.
-If you have questions that are not answered by the material here, please write to us and let us know: firstname.lastname@example.org .
+If you have questions that are not answered by the material here, please write to us and let us know: email@example.com.

 News for the Public

-Please contact the webmaster (email@example.com) if you have any comments, are not able to find something that you are looking for, or have any questions about this new site.
+Please contact the webmaster if you have any comments, are not able to find something that you are looking for, or have any questions about the web site.

 SUBSCRIBEto our Periodicals and Other Publications